canarybuilds/zulip/templates/zerver/help/using-zulip-via-email.md

 # Using Feniks Chat via email

-With Zulip, it is possible for some members of you organization to participate from their email client, without opening the Feniks Chat app after the initial setup is complete.
+With Feniks Chat, it is possible for some members of you organization to participate from their email client, without opening the Feniks Chat app after the initial setup is complete.